SHIBINSHA02/SHIBINSHA02/README.md

 ## 🔭 Current Focus

-- Mastering advanced React patterns and Next.js application architecture
+- Building scalable full-stack applications with modern architecture patterns
-- Building scalable full-stack applications with optimal performance
+- Integrating AI capabilities to enhance web application functionality
-- Developing modern UI/UX with the latest frontend technologies
+- Developing efficient APIs and optimizing backend performance
-- Creating efficient backend systems with Node.js and Express
+- Creating intelligent systems with LLMs and RAG technologies
-- Contributing to open-source web development projects
+- Exploring modern UI/UX design with React and Next.js frameworks
-- Enhancing web applications with AI-powered features and capabilities
+- Contributing to open-source projects at the intersection of web and AI

 ---